Martinb113/Shopping-list---Bend/README.md

 6. **Complete Models Implementation**
    - Finalize and implement the `List` and `Item` models as per the provided schema.

+7. **Route Logic Implementation** - Partially implemented
+    - Implement the CRUD operations and business logic in the routes (`users.js`, `lists.js`)

+8. **User Authentication and Authorization**
+   - Implement user registration and login functionality.

+9. **Roles and Permissions**
+   - Partially done - inlist I have done this for `Create a List` & `Update a List`.

+10. **Error Handling** - Partially done
+   - Implement comprehensive error handling across the application.

-### Tasks to be Completed
+### Tasks to be Completed, redone or checked

 2. **Route Logic Implementation**
-   - Implement the CRUD operations and business logic in the routes (`users.js`, `lists.js`, `items.js`).
+   - Implement the CRUD operations and business logic in the routes (`items.js`).

 3. **User Authentication and Authorization**
-   - Implement user registration and login functionality.
    - Setup JSON Web Token (JWT) or another authentication mechanism for protecting routes.

 4. **Roles and Permissions**
-   - Implement logic to handle 'Owner' and 'Contributor' roles in the `List` model.
+   - Implement logic to handle 'Owner' and 'Contributor' roles in the `List` model
+        - remaining: `Delete a List`, `Add Item to Shopping List`, `Mark Item as Completed`.
    - Ensure that API routes check for proper permissions based on these roles.

 5. **Input Validation and Sanitization**